crystal-ball/cssup/README.md

 This is the goal for the initial supported workflow (purposely as simple as possible, future enhancements can be added to the roadmap)

+1. Styles are written in component files using a Tagged Template String (TTS)
+1. Babel plugin is included in `.babelrc` and during Babel transpile CSSUp TTSs are transpiled to class names:
+    1. CSS with static class name(s) usage is transpiled to a string of the class name(s)
+    1. CSS with dynamic class name(s) usage is transpiled to an arrow function returning a `classnames` compatible object.
+    1. Transpiled class name(s) value is used in component (eg with `classNames` for JSX)
+1. During transpile Babel plugin checks for a build tool registration and if one exists, calls it with the file info and CSS from the TTS quasis (the static content of the TTS).
+1. Build tool (webpack plugin) registers class names and then processes to valid CSS and emits a stylesheet to build assets.

 ## ✅ Todo

 * [ ] Add a default CSS processor setup to the webpack plugin that supports a